UsmanRFX/rnTask/README.md

 A **React Native** mobile application that fetches and displays a list of hotels with details, sorting, and filtering options.

 ## 📌 Features
-- Fetches hotel data from an API
+-  Fetches hotel data from an API using Redux Toolkit
 -  Displays a list of hotels with images, ratings, and pricing
-- Detailed hotel view with gallery and contact info
+-  Detailed hotel view with a gallery, contact info, and check-in/out times
-- Sorting and filtering functionality
+-  Sorting functionality (Price, Stars, User Rating)
+-  Optimized state management with Redux Toolkit for better performance
 -  Smooth and user-friendly UI/UX

 ## 🏗 Project Structure
 ```